victoriadrake/victoriadrake.github.io/content/posts/20201214-how-to-write-good-docs/index.md

 ---
-title: How to write good documentation
+title: "How to Write Good Documentation"
 date: 2020-12-14T04:53:10-05:00

 aliases:
     - /archive/how-to-write-good-documentation/
-description: The secret to never forgetting how your project works, in three steps.
+description: A three-step process for writing documentation that saves time and ensures your projects are always understood, scalable, and easily maintained.
 tags:
     - development
     - leadership